What is Complementary and Alternative Medicine?

 Complementary and Alternative Medicine (CAM) refers to therapies that extend outside of the normal practices of conventional medicine used by either a medical doctor (MD) or a doctor of osteopathy (DO).
-Complementary medicine is used in conjunction with conventional medicine whereas alternative medicine is used in place of conventional medicine.
+Complementary medicine is used together with conventional medicine while alternative medicine is used in place of conventional medicine.
 Integrative medicine combines the use of CAM practices that have shown significant effectiveness and safety with traditional medicine.

-When considering CAM, what questions should patients ask their health care providers?
+When considering CAM therapies, what questions should patients ask their health care providers?

 - What benefits can I expect from this therapy?

 - What are the risks associated with this therapy?

 - How will this therapy interact with my conventional treatment(s)?